Subaru-PFS/drp_doc/design/dataFlow.rst

 .. [#] Perhaps even likely.

-We now need to map the wavelength solution over the detectors (see :ref:`constructDetectorMap`).
+We now need to map the wavelength solution over the detectors using arc exposures (see :ref:`constructDetectorMap`).
 Similar to the case for the fiber traces, this may need to be done independently for each science observation,